125ade/IntelliInfer/README.md

 # Proposed Neural Network Models

 ## Overview
-In our application, users are able to perform inference on a variety of image datasets using different artificial intelligence models and various weight combinations.
-Specifically, they can execute inference on a YOLOv5 architecture and on a Faster RCNN.
+In our application, we supposed users are able to perform inference on a variety of image datasets using different artificial intelligence models and various weight combinations.
+Specifically, in IntelliInfer,  we implemented inference on a YOLOv5 architecture.
 Furthermore, considering the possibility of having multiple models, we have introduced also a simulator of inference.

 ## YOLOv5
 YOLOv5 is an object detection model that builds upon the success of its predecessors.
 Developed by Ultralytics, YOLOv5 offers significant advancements in speed and accuracy compared to previous versions.
 It employs a single neural network to detect objects within images or video frames in real-time, providing bounding box coordinates and class probabilities for each detected object.
 YOLOv5 is highly versatile, capable of detecting a wide range of objects across various environments with remarkable efficiency.